TimMacy/YouTubeAlchemy/README.md

 <br>

 ## ⚖️ License
-The code in `YouTubeAlchemy.js` is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+The code in `YouTubeAlchemy.js` is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).
 See the [LICENSE](https://github.com/TimMacy/YouTubeAlchemy/blob/main/LICENSE) file for details.
-The `README.md` and all images are Copyright © 2025 Tim Macy.
+Not licensed under the AGPL are the `README.md`, the "YouTube Alchemy" logo, and all images.
+Copyright © 2025 Tim Macy.
 All rights reserved.

 <br><br>